eosio-eps/EEPs/EIPS/eep-1.md

 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the EEP to be mature and ready to proceed to the next status.
 An EEP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core EEPs).
   * :arrow_right: Last Call -- If agreeable, the EEP editor will assign Last Call status and set a review end date, normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
 We hope that EEPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
 Last Call will be denied if the implementation is not complete and supported by the community.
-* **Last Call** -- This EEP will listed prominently on the [NEED WEBSITE CREATED] website [NEED TO CREATE AN RSS] (subscribe via RSS at [last-call.xml](/last-call.xml)).
+* **Last Call** -- This EEP will listed prominently on the [NEED WEBSITE CREATED] website.
   * :x: -- A Last Call which results in material changes or substantial unaddressed complaints will cause the EEP to revert to Draft.
-  * :arrow_right: Accepted (Core EEPs only) -- After the review end date, the [IF WE HAVE SOMETHING SIMILAR TO CORE DEVS] EOS Core Developers will vote on whether to accept this change.
+  * :arrow_right: Accepted (Core EEPs only) -- After the review end date, the EOS Core Developers will vote on whether to accept this change.
 If yes, the status will upgrade to Accepted.
   * :arrow_right: Final (Not core EEPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.
-* **Accepted (Core EEPs only)** -- This is being implemented by [FLAGGING FOR CORE DEV] EOS Core Developers.
+* **Accepted (Core EEPs only)** -- This is being implemented by EOS Core Developers.
-  * :arrow_right: Final -- Standards Track Core EEPs must be implemented in at least three viable EOS clients [WILL WE NEED A DIFFERENT AMOUNT?] before it can be considered Final.
+  * :arrow_right: Final -- Standards Track Core EEPs must be implemented in at least three viable EOS clients [FLAG - NEED TO DISCUSS THIS ONE] before it can be considered Final.
 When the implementation is complete and supported by the community, the status will be changed to “Final”.
 * **Final** -- This EEP represents the current state-of-the-art.
 A Final EEP should only be updated to correct errata.

 Other exceptional statuses include: